21/12/2020 03:13 PM

 Macquarie Pier pathway re-opens after $3 million makeover

-Newcastle’s iconic Macquarie Pier reopens to the public from Monday 21 December following the completion of stage one of a $3 million revitalisation project by Port Authority of New South Wales.
+Newcastle’s iconic Macquarie Pier has reopened to the public following the completion of stage one of a $3 million revitalisation project by Port Authority of New South Wales.

 Port Authority of NSW CEO Philip Holliday said visitors to the historic harbourside walkway will benefit from an improved 900m pathway that seamlessly extends the Bathers Way coastal walk, featuring sandstone seating, maritime-style fencing and a new paved area at the foot of Nobbys Head to enjoy views of the harbour.

 “The revitalised Macquarie Pier gives Newcastle an outstanding destination point from which to watch the activity of the working port,” Mr Holliday said.

 Image: Concept art for Port Authority’s Macquarie Pier Revitalisation Project